What is Varicocele?

 Varicocele is diagnosed through physical examination (feeling enlarged veins in standing position) and confirmed with scrotal Doppler ultrasound.
 It is graded from Grade I (small, felt only with Valsalva) to Grade III (large, visible).

-Connect with verified specialists who can guide you through your varicocele journey.
+Connect with verified fertility specialists who can guide you through varicocele.